rednafi/brisk-SQL/README.md

 ### Start the MySQL Shell

-In the beginning, to start the mySQL shell, run:
+In the beginning, to start the MySQL shell, run:

 ```
 sudo mysql -u root -p
 ```
 Writing this command will bring up a password prompt.
 Put your system password and press return.
-The following mysql shell prompt should appear:
+The following MySQL shell prompt should appear:

 ```
 mysql>